Reason #19 You Should Visit

 Lively guest lectures

-Smith College seeks to provide educational opportunity for qualified students, knowing that many of you will require financial assistance.
-Our need-based aid program begins with a consistent, yet personalized, assessment of each applicant's ability to pay for college expenses.
-Smith meets the full documented need, as determined by college policy, of all admitted students who apply for aid by the published deadlines.
+Smith guarantees to meet the full documented need, as determined by college policy, of all admitted students who apply for aid by the published admission and financial aid deadlines.